-Despite this, the Jockey Club (the current owners of the site) announced back in 2017 that Kempton Park was due to close by 2021 and as such, would ceased to be used for horseracing.
-The company intended to sell the site to property developers for homebuilding, and confirmed that any profit made from the sale (estimated to be about £100m) would be put into the Jockey Club’s planned £500m investment programme, to be spent on projects such as the development of Sandown and a new all-weather track to be installed at Newmarket.
+Despite this, the Jockey Club (the current owners of the site) announced back in 2017 that Kempton was due to close by 2021 and as such, would cease to be used for horseracing.
+The company intended to sell the site to property developers for homebuilding and confirmed that any profit made from the sale (estimated to be about £100m) would be put into the Jockey Club’s planned £500m investment programme, to be spent on projects such as the development of Sandown Park Racecourse and a new all-weather track to be installed at Newmarket.
 The local council of Kempton were not supportive of the plans initially, and racing fans and firms rallied to lodge petitions and crowdfund their opposition support.
 All seems to have gone quiet on the closure front for now, but it seems certain that a public decision and declaration will be made soon – not least because it’s due to close by the end of next year!

 The site is noted in the Domesday Book along with the manor, although today, no buildings of the house still exist (although there are some Victorian gateposts still in place).

 In 1889, the course was notified that the Prince of Wales would be attending some upcoming races.
 In just 21 days, Kempton Park constructed a fully functioning Royal Box – a timeframe still considered impressive today!

-Kempton Park was an invaluable resource to the British forces during World War I, being requisitioned for the war effort and used as a transport depot for military vehicles.
+Kempton was an invaluable resource to the British forces during World War I, being requisitioned for the war effort and used as a transport depot for military vehicles.
 As a result, the ground was not left suitable for racing to resume immediately after the war, so races continued while it was fixed at Gatwick, Hurst Park and Sandown.

-Since then, Kempton Park has continued to flourish and remains an important venue in British horseracing.
+Since then, Kempton has continued to flourish and remains an important venue in British horseracing.

-Main Races and Events
+Main Races and Events at Kempton

-Kempton Park has a jam-packed schedule annually, but there are three standout races that attract more attention and attendees than others – and all are around the Christmas period.
-The King George IV steeplechase is a National Hunt race held every Boxing Day (and famously won by Kauto Star on multiple occasions, as well as Desert Orchid), it is a Grade 1 event run over three miles and eighteen fences.
-The same day sees the Kauto Star Novices Chase run, a race that was the first Grade 1 race to be won by a female jockey in the UK, when Lizzie Kelly took home first place with horse Tea For Two. it is always one of the hottest novices chase of the whole year.
-The third most popular event at Kempton Park is held on the 27th December, the Desert Orchid Chase, a Grade 2 race run over two miles and twelve jumps.
+The same day sees the Kauto Star Novices Chase run, a race that was the first Grade 1 race to be won by a female jockey in the UK, when Lizzie Kelly took home first place with horse Tea For Two it is always one of the hottest novices chases of the whole year.

 Kempton Racecourse Map

 Although the bends are tight it can suit galloping types as well as the more speedy horses.

 The inner track is used for races over five, nine and ten furlongs and it has two furlongs home straight – this tends to suit more handy types.

-Kempton Racecourse Address
+Kempton Park Racecourse Address

 Kempton Park Racecourse